Punderthings/fossfoundation/_pages/index.md

 - Markdown body can be used for additional, unstructured data or descriptions.
 - Use common human-findable identifier strings to tie in sponsorship and other models.
 - Create *good-enough* data structures that can be used by practitioners and academics alike.

+## Research

+We are looking for research collaborations, both to validate that the metadata we're tracking is valuable to researchers, and to seek help in expanding our datasets.
+Many of the [research topics](/research) related to this site will result in new paper topics, as well as impactful results for the communities you're studying.